My name is Roger Burnley, and on this page I'm going to show you how to sing better... much better than you're able to sing right now.

 Ideally if you try to focus your sound so it’s resonating above your cheeks in the front of your face.

-Once again, a good technique you can use is to try to focus your sound into a point in the middle of your forehead.
+Once again, a good singing technique you can use is to try to focus your sound into a point in the middle of your forehead.

 This will help you keep your placement in check.